-2022 2021
+2023 2022

-Grants paid to or on behalf of
+Cost of charitable Grants paid to or on behalf of beneficiaries 699,033 523,507

-Cost of charitable beneficiaries 523,507 498,965

-activities: Pensioner contact scheme 19,604 18,971
+activities: Pensioner contact scheme 22,211 19,604

-Indirect costs of grant giving 144,849 140,083
+Indirect costs of grant giving 156,490 144,849

-Total £687,960 £658,019
+Total £877,734 £687,960

-Cases decided: Employees 119 126
+Cases decided: Employees 166 119

-Pensioner contact scheme 3 21
+Pensioner contact scheme 3 3

-Pensioners and ex-employees 160 161
+Pensioners and ex-employees 219 160

-282 308
+388 282

-Membership subscriptions: Total for year £693,155 £689,478
+Membership subscriptions: Total for year £685,906 £693,155

-Year on year increase 0.5% 3.5%
+Year on year (decrease)/increase -1.0% 0.5%

-Number of members Average giving rate per member per 17,167 17,555
+Number of members 16,466 17,167

+Average giving rate per member per annum £41.66 £40.38
-annum £40.38 £39.28

-Expenditure as % of total Grants 43.9% 44.4%
+Expenditure as % of total Grants 55.6% 43.9%

-incoming resources: Pensioner contact scheme 1.6% 1.7%
+incoming resources: Pensioner contact scheme 1.8% 1.6%

-Indirect costs of grant giving 12.1% 12.5%
+Indirect costs of grant giving 12.4% 12.1%

-Costs of generating funds 7.6% 7.6%
+Costs of generating funds 7.5% 7.6%

-Governance costs 2.5% 2.6%
+Governance costs 2.6% 2.5%

-Report of the Trustees for the year ended 31st December 2022 continued
+Report of the Trustees for the year ended 31st December 2023 continued

-Employee cases are referred to the Fund by the BT Group Employee Assistance Programme with whom we continue to enjoy an excellent working relationship.
-Case analysis shows how the impact of continued economic pressures, often leading to debt, the impact of a partner being made redundant, of relationship breakdown, or of sudden illness or disability amongst BT employees can all destabilise family budgets and lead to extreme financial pressure, so we want to encourage BT employees, exemployees and pensioners to ask for help when they need it and remove the stigma attached to approaching the fund for assistance.
+Employee cases are referred to the Fund by the BT Group Employee Assistance Programme with whom we continue to enjoy an excellent working relationship, meeting regularly to discuss cases and any process issues that arise.
+Case analysis shows how the impact of continued economic pressures, the impact of a partner being made redundant, of relationship breakdown, or of sudden illness or disability amongst BT employees can all destabilise family budgets and lead to extreme financial pressure and debt, so we want to encourage BT employees, ex-employees and pensioners to ask for help when they need it and remove the stigma attached to approaching the Fund for assistance.
 To succeed we need sustained communication and are working with BT Group and the BTPS to achieve this aim.
 We are now using social media more often to promote our work.
 It is a wide-ranging and powerful tool, and we are using this form of media to engage with organisations and individuals on a more regular basis.
 We also continue to communicate with employee members through BT's other internal communications channels.
+In 2023 we also publicised the Fund in the BTPS P60 mailing and in the BTPS newsletter and this resulted in a significant number of additional grant applications.